mgallegos/laravel-jqgrid/README.md

 }
 ```
-If you are using [Eloquent ORM](http://laravel.com/docs/eloquent), your repository class should look like this:
+And if you are using [Eloquent ORM](http://laravel.com/docs/eloquent), your repository class should look like this:
 ```php
 <?php namespace Example;